 - Certain medical conditions and medications that can affect gum health and cause dry mouth

 - Poorly placed fillings or restorations that allow acid to build underneath and into the tooth structure

 - Lifestyle habits including smoking and a diet high in sugar

-Our modern diet and typical lifestyle makes most of us prone to tooth decay to some degree.
+Our modern diet and typical lifestyle make most of us prone to tooth decay to some degree.
 Our dentists can help you to minimize your personal risk with tips for keeping your mouth healthy so that you can enjoy your smile for as long as possible.
-You may benefit from additional dental cleanings, at home oral care products or a certain type of tooth brush.
+You may benefit from additional dental cleanings, at-home oral care products, or a certain type of toothbrush.